dwyl/technical-glossary/README.md

 overloading** is one form of polymorphism.
 It is not used in Javascript but is a feature of C++, Scala, Ruby, Haskell and Rust.

+**Regression Testing** - the re-running of existing tests to ensure that new changes/fixes have not broken any existing functionality.

 **REPL (READ, EVAL, PRINT, LOOP)** - a REPL is an interactive toplevel or language shell.
 A simple, interactive computer programming environment that takes single user inputs (i.e. single expressions), evaluates them, and returns